FranklinHau/book-review-app/README.md

 ## Installation

+Fork and clone this repo.
-To install the dependencies, run: npm install
+Then To install the dependencies, run: npm install

 ## Running the App